luxonis/depthai-docs-website/source/pages/faq.rst

 Yes.

-The full designs (including source Altium files) for all the carrier boards are in our `depthai-hardware <https://github.com/luxonis/depthai-hardware>`__ Github
+The full designs (including source Altium files) for all the carrier boards are in our `depthai-hardware <https://github.com/luxonis/depthai-hardware>`__ Github.

 .. _mindepths: